The holidays are almost here—and a few days from now it will be Christmas Eve. But before that, we will be facing the Winter Solstice.

 The Sun won’t be the same again.
 The Winter Solstice marks the rebirth of the Sun.
 It’s an important point—an indication of the completion of the yearly cycle.
 The Goddess Yule is deeply connected to these cyclical changes.
 The Winter Solstice makes her active again, making her the Great Mother giving birth to a new Sun King.

-The holiday Yule originated from it, and the Germanic and Scandinavian people from Northern Europe kept a customary twelve-day holiday called mid-winter.
+The holiday Yule originated from it, and the Germanic and Scandinavian people from Northern Europe kept a customary twelve-day holiday called Midwinter.
 We still celebrate it—in the form of Christmas trees, Christmas wreaths, Yule logs, and other descendants from this tradition.

-Some elements that work for the Winter solstice.
+Some Elements That Work for the Winter Solstice

 These herbs will help a lot this Winter Solstice: cloves, mistletoe, holly, pine needles, pine cones, Yule log ashes, oak leaves, cinnamon, fir, hazel bark, birch, wintergreen, and nutmeg.

-Colors are important elements, and in this winter solstice, these colors can make a mark: silver, white, red, gold, and green.
+Colors are important elements, and in this Winter Solstice, these colors can make a mark: silver, white, red, gold, and green.

 The Yuletide is not the only tradition that marks the Winter Solstice.
 For the people who built Stonehenge, the Winter Solstice was special and important.
 They were dependent on it to tell them about the progress of the seasons.
-The winters were brutal, and they needed to store up as many rations as they could to survive.
+The Winters were brutal, and they needed to store up as many rations as they could to survive.

-Suggestions for traditions on the Winter solstice.
+Suggestions for Traditions on the Winter Solstice

 Give food to the animals—everyone needs care, even the wild and the unseen.
 Tie some cereal and cover it among branches of leaves outside with some apples.
 Share your food with the creatures of the night.

 Have a meal by the candlelight—the Sun is just returning—don’t trouble its newborn eyes with electric light.
-Keep using the candlelight until the sun can shine again and remember to thank it for its wonderful energy.
+Keep using the candlelight until the sun can shine again, and remember to thank it for its wonderful energy.

 Get rid of the old—release yourself from the past.
 Write it down, paint—do anything to get your worries out of the system.

-Accept the new—2025 is coming; it’s another step to the future, and whole new opportunities are at hand.
+Accept the new—2026 is coming; it’s another step to the future, and whole new opportunities are at hand.
 Write down your wishes on a paper and light it by fire—let the smoke rise and go up to the cosmos.
 The Universe shall hear—you won’t be ignored.

-Become one with yourself.
+Become One with Yourself

-The winter will bring snow for some people—enjoy it with your family.
+The Winter will bring snow for some people—enjoy it with your family.
 Grab a cup of hot coffee and sit by the window watching the snow dance against the windowpane.
 Relax.
 Light a gold, white, or silver candle and meditate for 5 minutes.
 Become aware of yourself and your surroundings.

 If our work has made a positive impact on your life, we kindly ask for your support so we can continue our work.
 Thank you!